Terms and Conditions

 - “Company” means Tempo (Aust) Pty Limited (ACN 106 100 252).

 - “Customer” means the party placing the Order with or purchasing Products from the Company.

 - “Order” means an offer by a Customer to purchase Products from the Company.

-- “PPS Act” means the Personal Property Securities Act 2009 (Cth) and its associated Regulations as varied from time to time.
+- “PPS Act” means the Personal Property Securities Act 1999 (NZ) and it’s associated Regulations as varied from time to time.

 - “PPSR” refers to the Personal Property Securities Register established under the PPS Act.

 - “Products” means consumer electrical goods of all kinds, whitegoods of all kinds, personal care products, heating, and cooling products of all kinds, and home and house care products and includes any other product or service ordered by the Customer from the Company or supplied by the Company on the Order of the Customer.